victorbrca/rhcsa-study-guide/markdown/7-manage-basic-networking/7a-configure-ipv4-and-ipv6-addresses.md

 **📌 EXAM TIPs**

-- Check if 'bash-completion' is installed.
+- Check if `bash-completion` is installed.
 If it's not, install it
-- Use 'man nmcli-examples' to get usage examples
+- Use `man nmcli-examples` to get usage examples

 ## Nmcli - NetworkManager Command Line Interface